 A temporary closure can lead to long-term financial issues, especially for a retail store that depends on daily transactions.
 Often included in a BOP, business interruption insurance reimburses your retail store for lost revenue and other expenses related to closure caused by a covered loss.

-For example, your small clothing store may need to close for several weeks for renovation after a fire.
+For example, your shop may need to close for several weeks for renovation after a fire.
 Business interruption insurance would cover lost profits and normal operating expenses, including payroll.
 That means you can still pay your employees and stay afloat when dealing with a fire or other tragedy.

 A business owner’s policy provides general liability and property protection for retailers, but it doesn’t safeguard against employee injuries and other risks.
 Owners of retail stores should also consider:

 Workers’ compensation insurance: Required in almost every state for store employees, workers’ comp covers medical costs for work-related injuries and illnesses.

 Commercial umbrella insurance: Similar to excess liability insurance, this policy boosts coverage on a retailer’s general liability, commercial auto, and employer’s liability insurance once the limit is reached.